Mostafa-Kamel-Soudy/Mastering_Embedded_System/README.md

 ## About Me

-Hailing from the realm of Electronics and Communications Engineering, I am Mostafa Ahmed Mohamed Kamel, an intrepid student at the Canadian International College, on a quest to conquer the intricate domain of embedded systems.
+Embarking on a quest in Electronics and Communications Engineering, I am Mostafa Ahmed Mohamed Kamel, a dedicated student at the Canadian International College, determined to master the intricacies of embedded systems.

 ### Contact Information
 - **Email:** mostafa.k.career@gmail.com